The Hypocrisy of Australia Day

 If we’re to ignore the crimes perpetrated against Aboriginal people in both the past and present, what exactly is there to celebrate?
 Our people, culture and history are presented as a afterthought and a sick stereotype.
 We are a complete mystery to the majority of non-Indigenous Australians.
 You still think dot paintings and didgeridoos represent all of us, that we were naked nomads without science, laws, religion, land ownership, trade and farming practices.
-You know nothing, except what a biased and poorly informed media has dished up, after having headed to either the Alice or Darwin, despite a majority of Aboriginal people being urban dwellers on the east coast.
+You know nothing, except what a biased and poorly informed media has dished up, after having headed to either the Alice or Darwin, to meet with the “real Aborigines”, despite a majority of Aboriginal people being urban and rural dwellers on the east coast.

 Most Aussies can name a half dozen North American native tribes and the names of civil and human rights leaders in the US, South Africa, Tibet, East Timor and beyond.
 How many know the names Fred Maynard, Jack Patten, Margaret Tucker, William Barak or Bill Onus?
 We know the names Crazy Horse and Sitting Bull, but how many of us know the story of Windradyne or Cumbo Gunnerah?